abhaysrivastav/abhaysrivastav.github.io/blogs/designconcepts2.md

 We'll use *virtual nodes* to ensure more evenly distributed load across the nodes.
 Instead of applying the single hash function we apply the multiple hash function onto the same key.

  ![Consistent Hashing](assests/consistenthashing.png)

+### Data Versioning

+When network partitions and node failures occur during an update, an object version history might become fragmented.
+As a result system meen reconcillation effort.
+In distribted systems, based on timestampo resoling the conflicts is not a good appraoch thats why we follow the **Vector Clock**.
+A vector clock is list of (node, counter) pairs.
+For all the versions of an object will have the same vector clock.
+Modify the API Design:
+1) get(key)
+2) put(key, context, value)